starkandwayne-attic/cf-deployment/README.md

 Deploying CF on vSphere from these templates should get you most of the way to a production worthy CF deployment.
 Credentials and certs will be unique and stored in Vault.
 All services will be HA.
-The CCDB/UAADB will be running on postgres_z1, with an automated replica on postgres_z2 (manual failover is required at this time).
-There is no load balancer layer or SSL termination layer provided, as must people will be bringing their own hardware solution (F5s, etc) to the table for this.
+The CCDB, UAADB and DIEGODB will be running on postgres_z1, with an automated replica on postgres_z2 (manual failover is required at this time).
+There is no load balancer layeror SSL termination layer provided, as must people will be bringing their own hardware solution (F5s, etc) to the table for this.

 Prerequisites: